bpicinato/MonArch/README.md

 #### 5. ensembles.full

-Tab-delimited file with detailed information on each read/junction that comprises the circRNA ensembles.
+Tab-delimited file with detailed information on each read/junction that comprises the circRNA _ensembles_.
 Each contains information about a single circRNA in the ensemble, including its junction sequence.
 Columns are:
 ```
 ensemble_ID  chr  start   end  read_ID  overlap_flag  strand  read_sequence  circRNA_length  halfA_sequence  halfB_sequence  empirical_junction_sequence  real_junction_sequence  circRNA_sequence
 ```